Discriminative Clustering with Representation Learning with any Ratio of Labeled to Unlabeled Data: Experiments

 \paragraph{Improvement with additional constraints.} As noted in Section~\ref{sec:opt}, XSDC can seamlessly incorporate additional must-link and must-not-link constraints.
-To assess the benefit of adding such constraints, we provide additional experiments with LeNet-5 on MNIST.
-We consider two forms of additional constraints: (1) Must-not-link constraints derived from knowledge of whether or not each unlabeled observation was from class 4 or 9; and (2) Random correct must-link and must-not-link constraints among pairs of unlabeled observations and random correct must-not-link constraints between pairs of unlabeled and labeled observations.
-The pairs of classes in (1) were selected because they are frequently confused.
+To assess the benefit of adding such constraints, we provide additional experiments with the LeNet-5 CKN on MNIST.
+We consider two forms of additional constraints: (a) must-not-link constraints derived from knowledge of whether or not each unlabeled observation was from either class 4 or 9; and (b) random correct must-link and must-not-link constraints among pairs of unlabeled observations and random correct must-not-link constraints between pairs of unlabeled and labeled observations.
+The pairs of classes in (a) were selected because they are frequently confused.
 This attempts to mimic a situation in which a labeler knows that an observation belongs to one of two classes, but is not sure which one.
-Each random constraint in (2) was added with probability 1/3, yielding approximately the same number of constraints as (1).
+Each random constraint in (b) was added with probability 1/3, yielding approximately the same number of constraints as (a).
 See Appendix~\ref{sec:addl_constraints} for additional details.

-Figure~\ref{fig:mnist50_500_viz_addl} visualizes the feature representations resulting from constraints of the form (1) for the case of 50 labeled observations from MNIST.
+Figure~\ref{fig:mnist50_500_viz_addl} visualizes the feature representations resulting from constraints of the form (a) for the case of 50 labeled observations from MNIST.
 Examining this figure, we can see that the clusters are generally well-separated, including the bright green, light blue, and purple clusters, which correspond to the digits 4, 7, and 9, respectively.
-Visually, this is an improvement over the t-SNE projections when the additional constraints are not used (\emph{cf.} Figure~\ref{fig:mnist50_500_viz_orig}).
+Visually, this is an improvement over the t-SNE projections when the additional constraints are not used (\emph{cf.} Figure~\ref{fig:tsne_xsdc}).

-Finally, Figure~\ref{fig:addl_constraints} in Appendix~\ref{app:additional_results} displays results comparing the test accuracy on MNIST when including and not including the additional constraints on the labels.
+Next, Figure~\ref{fig:addl_constraints} displays results comparing the test accuracy on MNIST when including and not including the additional constraints on the labels.
 As expected, adding the additional constraints generally improves the performance.
 The addition of random correct constraints results in the best performance, likely because these provide more knowledge related to the difficult-to-distinguish classes.